TheVeryStarlk/Amethyst/README.md

 # Amethyst

 A light-weight implementation of the Minecraft Java edition server protocol.
-Amethyst is customizable and sacrifices many of the vanilla mechanics in favor of performance and memory usage.
+Amethyst is customizable and sacrifices many of the vanilla features in favor of performance and memory usage.

 ## Usage